ArgyChris/Portfolio/Bash/README.md

-# Exercise 1: UNIX script
+# UNIX script

-The purpose of this exercise was to write a UNIX bash script that could find files with a certain, predefined, suffix below a target location.
-It would also include a switch to apply a regular expression in order to select the files.
+This project purpose is to write a UNIX bash script that could find files with a certain, predefined, suffix below a target location.
+It also includes a switch to apply a regular expression in order to select the files.

 ## Getting Started